 Removal of Statues – Edward Colston

 Decolonisation received new emphasis in May 2020 with the dreadful murder of the George Floyd.
-This produced “Black Lives Matter” campaign and as part of related protests the statue of Edward Colston, a slave trader in Bristol was pull down and thrown into the docks.
+This resulted in a determined “Black Lives Matter” campaign and as part of related protests the statue of Edward Colston, a slave trader in Bristol was pull down and thrown into the docks.
 Although some might question the issue the public order, Colston was a particularly symbolic example of the need for decolonisation.

 He was a Bristol-born merchant who made much of his fortune from the slave trade, particularly between 1680 and 1692.
 He was an active member of the Royal African Company, and was briefly deputy governor in 1689–90.
 During his tenure, the Company transported an estimated 84,000 slaves from West Africa to the Americas (including 12,000 children) of whom over 19,000 died en route to the Caribbean and America.
 Colston also invested in the Spanish slave trade and in slave-produced sugar.
 As Tory MP for Bristol (1710-1713), he defended the city’s ‘right’ to trade in enslaved Africans.
 Bristolians who did not subscribe to his religious and political beliefs were not permitted to benefit from his charities.